 I fell in love with belly dance when a friend dragged me along to a class in college.
 After shimmying, circling, and twisting for an hour to fun, fascinating music, I was hooked.
 I love exercising my body and brain to express joy through dance.
 The variety in belly dance is endless – music, styles, props, costumes … it’s impossible to be bored.

 I am part of the grassroots belly dance scene in Northern Ireland.
-I teach beginner a beginner belly dance course in South Belfast with the Stranmillis College Lifelong Learning programme.
 I enjoy performing for local belly dance events, organising informal performance opportunities, and attending local and international workshops when I can.